Introduction

 To enable safe retries, every request must include a unique operation identifier (x-operation-id).
 If a request is repeated with the same identifier, the Middleware either:

-- Returns the already completed result, or
+- Returns the already completed result,

-- Blocks until the original operation finishes.
+- Blocks until the original operation finishes, or

 This approach ensures robustness against network interruptions and timeouts without risking duplicate fiscal actions.
+A retry must always send the exact same body as the original request; otherwise the call is rejected as a conflict.

-Authentication and Identification
+Authentication

 Core API Endpoints